 It’s a delectable dish consisting of small pieces of fried eggplant wrapped around a creamed walnut paste.
 The filling is flavored with garlic and herbs and a couple of jewel-like pomegranate seeds are added on top of each roll.
 It is a common appetizer at the Georgian feasts, and a fine match of richness and freshness.

 It is rather unique in the way that it contrasts texture of soft eggplant with crunchy nuts.
-Badrijani Nigvzit is hailed as a delicious as well as pleasing to the eye dish, a fine example of how Georgia uses ingredients creatively.
+People hail Badrijani Nigvzit as a delicious and visually pleasing dish, showcasing how Georgia uses ingredients creatively.

 5. Mtsvadi

 Mtsvadi is a Georgian barbecue which is all about meat that has been marinated and roasted over a fire.
 These are usually prepared using pork, beef or lamb pieces which are grilled over open flames to perfection, leaving them smoky.
 It is a sharing meal served with fresh herbs and onions and a hot sauce.
-It is served by locals at picnics and parties and is particularly delicious to accompany a glass of Georgian wine.
+Locals serve it at picnics and parties, and it tastes particularly delicious with a glass of Georgian wine.

 6. Churchkhela